Austin, Texas

 Sunny Days: 228

-48100 Affordability
+95100 Affordability

 90100 Schools

-60100 Diversity
+90100 Diversity

-73100 Safety
+80100 Safety

 Where’d the desert go?

-Ditch your perceptions of deserts, oil magnates and cowboys.
+Ditch your perceptions of deserts, oil magnates, and cowboys.
 The capital of the Lone Star State ain’t that.
 Want some nature?
-Go kayaking or swimming in one of the many tree- lined lakes and rivers, or go biking or hiking along one of the many trails around them.
+Go kayaking or swimming in one of the many tree-lined lakes and rivers, or go biking or hiking along one of the many trails around them.
 Want some culture?
 Austin is home to one of the country’s most popular art scenes, has a great foodie culture, and a music scene that has Austin hailed as the “Live Music Capital of the World.”

 Finally, we have to mention the political climate in Austin.
-If you’re moving to Texas to escape the progressives in San Francisco or Boulder then take 35 or 290 in virtually any direction to find giant pockets of conservatism.
-If on the other hand you’re looking for an island of misfit liberals that comprise the Austin populace then you’re going to love it here.
+If you’re moving to Texas to escape progressives in San Francisco or Boulder then take 35 or 290 in virtually any direction to find giant pockets of conservatism.
+If on the other hand, you’re looking for an island of misfit liberals that comprise the Austin populace then you’re going to love it here.

-Lifestyle Of Austin
+Lifestyle

 We’re going to keep hammering home the fact that Austin strays far from the typical Texas tropes.
 Home to some of the hottest bars and foodie spots in the country, and a wide range of popular live music concerts, Austin is an increasingly attractive destination for young socialites.